CrunchyData/postgres-operator/installers/olm/README.md

 1. Update the image SHA values (denoted with '<update_SHA_value>', required for both the Red Hat 'Certified' and 'Marketplace' bundles)
 2. Update the 'description.md' file to indicate which OCP versions this release of PGO was tested against.

+### Troubleshooting

+If, when running `make validate-bundles` you encounter an error similar  to

+`cannot find Containerfile or Dockerfile in context directory: stat /mnt/Dockerfile: permission denied`

+the target command is likely being blocked by SELinux and you will need to adjust your settings accordingly.